-EXT DAY: RESTAURANT (WINTER 1945)
+27A EXT DAY: RESTAURANT (WINTER 1945)

 New part of the city; the car pulls up in a parking lot.

-CLEMENZA get outs, glances at LAMPONE, then to PAULIE.
+CLENENZA gets out, glances at LAMPONE, then to PAULIE.

-CLEMENZA You wait; I'll call.
+CLEMENZ You wait; I'll call.

 He walks, tucking his shirt into his pants, around the corner and enters the Luna Restaurant.